 Vision-based Augmented Reality

-Our vision-based augmented reality is making use of spatial tracking and understands the environment in much more detail than image or surface-based experiences.
+Our vision-based augmented reality is making use of spatial AR and understands the environment in much more detail than image or surface-based experiences.
 Let’s take a look at an example:

 Previously, if a museum wanted to include augmented information about a work of art, a image could be used so that when this piece was recognized the information would appear.
 This process needed to be repeated every time.
 Each piece of art was, therefore, an isolated experience, which could be interesting in some cases, but very limiting in others: